bkbnio/kompendium/README.md

 and build a spec that takes `anyOf` the implementations.
 This is currently a weak point of the entire library, and suggestions on better implementations are welcome 🤠

+### Serialization

+Kompendium is serialization agnostic, meaning that there is no serializer library included out of the box.
+This grants developer flexibility, at the cost of some potential extra legwork.
+The example in the playground shows Jackson working pretty much out of the box, but more explicit serializers like Moshi and Kotlinx Serialization will require registering custom serializers in order to encode the api spec payload.

+This overhead is annoying, and will hopefully be reduced in the future.
+Should you have ideas on how to tackle this issue, please head on over to the discussion on this topic [here](https://github.com/bkbnio/kompendium/discussions/64)

 ## Examples

 The full source code can be found in the `kompendium-playground` module.
 Here is a simple get endpoint example